Best Bow Releases Tested And Reviewed

 What We Don't Like

-• Some hunters are surprised by the highly sensitive release trigger
+• Some hunters are surprised by the highly sensitive trigger

 TruFire Hardcore MAX Buckle Release

-This index release offers amazing performance with superb adjustability, a comfortable strap, and a fold-back head which which we really like.
-If you’re looking for a quality archery release aid, then you should definitely take the Hardcore Max into consideration.
+This index finger release offers amazing performance with superb adjustability, a comfortable strap, and a fold-back head which which we really like.
+If you’re looking for a quality archery release, then you should definitely take the Hardcore Max into consideration.

 The Tru-Fire Hardcore Max is made with durable materials.
 The buckle strap is comfortable, quiet, thick, and easy to remove thanks to the strap interface.
 Keep in mind that there will be a break-in period because the wrist strap is a bit thicker.
 In addition, if you’re a woman with smaller wrists and hands, this might not be the ideal model for you.